weipin/Cycles/docs/architecture.rst

 ------------------

 A `Cycle` object (instance of class `Cycle`) represents both HTTP request and HTTP response.
-To send a request, a `Cycle` object will be created and initialized.
+To send a request, you create and configure a `Cycle` object.
 To retrieve the response content, you examine the same `Cycle` object.

 A `Cycle` object holds all the information on request and retrieved response.
-You can resend a request by invoking a single method on an existing `Cycle` object, even if it has been "used".
+You can resend a request by invoking a single method on a prepared `Cycle` object, even if it has already been "used".

 Thin wrappers